lessload/DNSCrypt-reload/README.md

 2. run lessload-installer.bat to install (it will install loopback to all interface & block all internet by default)

-3. one click Restart-dnscrypt.bat to access internet with dnscrypt, script will automatic detect internet and run dnscrypt-proxy.
+3. one click Reload-dnscrypt.bat to access internet with dnscrypt, script will automatic detect internet and run dnscrypt-proxy.

 (you can run script before or after connect wifi but Web Captive Portal will not show if you not run script after)